Check for Internal Consistency

 A 54 year-old female applies to rent a property.
 She intends to let her 25 year old daughter live with her.
 However the mother has a large home in Mclean.
 She owns that home jointly with her husband whom she is not divorcing or separating from.
 The story doesn't make sense.
 The mother has no intention of moving in, she is trying to cover for her daughter's bad credit / lack of income or whatever.
 It's even possible that she is participating in the scheme because she wants us to have the tenant from hell, rather than have the daughter move in with her and her husband in Mclean.

 - We Investigate The Applicant’s Rental History

 - We Look For Internal Consistency In The Rental Application

 - We Want To Know If The Applicant Can Afford The Rent

 Property Management Basics

-Our agents at Nesbitt Realty aim to please you.
-This means that we like to retain our happy clients.
-We look forward to saying, “Yes,” and finding solutions to your problems.
-Simultaneously, our role as property managers requires that we strictly adhere to the lease, the law, and other essential requirements.
-One of the many challenges that we have faced in property management is informing tenants (and, sometimes, landlords) what are legal practices of property management in the Commonwealth of Virginia.
-Fortunately, we have years of experience in the field of property management, so we are able to overcome many problems by avoiding these pitfalls before they become problems.
+Our agents at Nesbitt Realty are people-pleasers.
+That is to say, our purpose is making our clients happy.
+We enjoy saying “yes” and we look forward to solving problems.
+Simultaneously, our role as property managers requires that we maintain a strict adherence to the lease, the law, and other requirements.
+One of the great challenges of property management is informing tenants (and sometimes landlords) the normal practices of property management in the Commonwealth of Virginia.
+Fortunately, because we have years of experience in the field of property management, we’re able to overcome numerous problems by avoiding pitfalls before they become problems.